-Related to the franchise is the chain store.
-The main difference is that chain stores have a single owner whereas many individual franchises are owned by independent entrepreneurs.
-The first true chain store was the supermarket chain A&P® (The Great Atlantic and Pacific Tea Company), which by 1880 encompassed ninety-five stores.
+The chain store is closely related to the franchise.
+The main difference is that chain stores have a single owner (thus Starbucks is a chain), whereas individual franchises are owned by independent entrepreneurs.
+The first true chain store was the supermarket chain A&P (the Great Atlantic and Pacific Tea Company), which by 1880 encompassed 95 stores.
 Others were J.C.
-Penney® (begun in 1902) in the dry goods area and among the variety stores the five and dime store opened by Frank Woolworth in 1879 in Lancaster, Pennsylvania.
+Penney (begun in 1902) in the dry goods area and among the variety stores the five-and-dime store opened by Frank Woolworth in 1879 in Lancaster, Pennsylvania.
 Although many of these early chains have declined or disappeared, the chain store is still an important presence in American retailing.
+Examples include chains of supermarkets (Giant, Kroger, Safeway) and the multipurpose Wal-Mart (see below), which, among other things, is now the largest supermarket chain in the United States (as it is in Mexico), doing nearly twice the business (\$95 billion) of its nearest competitor, Kroger

-Examples include chains of supermarkets (Giant,® Kroger,® Safeway®), drug stores (Rite Aid®, Walgreens®, and CVS®, for example), department stores (J.C.
-Penney, Macy's®), as well as elite shops such as Valentino®, Ralph Lauren®, Calvin Klein®, and Dolce and Gabbana®.
+(\$51 billion54); drug stores (Rite Aid, Walgreens, CVS); and department stores (J.C.
+Penney, Sears, Macy's) as well as elite shops such as Valentino, Ralph Lauren, Calvin Klein, and Dolce & Gabbana.55